Terre Haute, Indiana Therapists

 Factors May Affect Residents’ Mental Health

-• Children and adults who live in households that earn 20 percent less than the income bracket are two to three times more likely to live with mental disorders.
+• Children and adults who live in households that earn 20% less than the income bracket are two to three times more likely to live with mental disorders.

-Poverty aside, there are other factors that may contribute to the declining state of mental health in Terre Haute.
+Poverty aside, other factors may contribute to the declining state of mental health in Terre Haute.
 Those include the following:

-• Crime: Terra Haute has almost twice the amount of crime as the state of Indiana and the United States.
+• Crime: Terra Haute has almost twice the amount of crime in the state of Indiana and the United States.
 Property crime is the biggest crime threat in the area.
-Fear of crime is associated with poorer mental health, lower physical functioning and reduced quality of life.
+Fear of crime is associated with poorer mental health, lower physical functioning, and reduced quality of life.

-• Excessive Drinking:9 percent of individuals admit to excessive drinking in Vigo County.
-Excessive drinking can cause depression, anxiety, anger, mood disorders and job loss.
+• Excessive Drinking: 9% of individuals admit to excessive drinking in Vigo County.
+Excessive drinking can cause depression, anxiety, anger, mood disorders, and job loss.

 • HIV Diagnoses: In 2017, Vigo County reported 236.6 HIV diagnoses per 100,000 individuals.
-An HIV diagnose may lead to fear, anxiety, social isolation and suicide.
+An HIV diagnosis may lead to fear, anxiety, social isolation, and suicide.

 • Obesity: More than one-third of Vigo County residents are obese.
-Obesity can cause embarrassment, self-loathing and depression, amongst physical health concerns.
+Obesity can cause embarrassment, self-loathing, and depression, among physical health concerns.